How Can You Test the Air In Your House For Mold?

 Know How it Spreads

 Mold finds its target by releasing spores, which spread through the air.
 This is how it travels and how it can become dangerous to our respiratory health.
 When you breathe in these spores, you may notice a scent, but you can also experience mild to severe health symptoms from the spores.
-This is due to the release of allergens and irritants, as well as mycotoxins.
+This is due to the release of allergens, irritants, and mycotoxins.

 It’s essential to find the source of the spores in your home quickly to avoid symptoms worsening due to length of exposure.